Authentication

 You don't need to manage token lifecycle — just provide the fetchToken callback.

-Security context and governance
+Security context

 The security_context object you pass during token exchange becomes available in your Cube models as {securityContext.attrs.*}.
 Use it in access policies to enforce row-level security: